erikqu/AI_LegalDoc_Hackathon/README.md

 ### Models take in articles and output scores for articles depending on how well they follow privacy law

 ##  Dependencies:
 * python 3+
 * scikit-learn
 * numpy
 * spacy (and english model)
 * nltk

+###### Instructions

+Final submission can be found in "orig_make_preds.ipynb".

+This file parses the data, loads the features, our model, and outputs the predictions.

+Note any new predictions will need to have the features built from utilities.